tomalak7/tomalak7.github.io/_pages/achievements.md

         sup[id^="fnref"] {
             color: #00008B;       /* Change the color of footnote references */ }
+        /* Target footnote numbers specifically within footnote content */ .footnote a {
+              font-size: 1.8em; /* Adjust this value to change the size of the number */ }
     </style>
 </head>

-In the following sections, I will detail my primary research achievements, discuss my complementary expertise and research results, and provide a high-level overview of the broader implications of my work for nuclear and particle physics.
+In the following sections, I will detail my primary research achievements, discuss my complementary expertise and research results, and provide a high-level overview of the broader implications of m y work for nuclear and particle physics.

 Neutrino Cross Sections for Oscillation Experiments